 If you grew up in the Midwest or any area with German (or Eastern European) roots, you might have grown up with this hearty & healthy soup.
 And you already know that Smoked Sausage and Cabbage Soup is absolute comfort food.
 A bowl of this will warm you up from the inside out even on the coldest days.

 A slow cooker, also known as a crock-pot is a countertop electrical cooking appliance…that facilitates unattended cooking for many hours of dishes that would otherwise be boiled: pot roast, soups, stews and other dishes…Wikipedia

-I always say I don’t use my crock pot enough, so if you’re like me, here’s a recipe that will put that slow cooker into regular rotation.
+I always say I don’t use my crockpot enough, so if you’re like me, here’s a recipe that will put that slow cooker into regular rotation.
 Honey Lime Chicken.
-If there’s ever a better taste combo than slightly spicy, slightly sweet, tangy Honey Lime Chicken I don’t know what it is…
+If there’s ever a better taste combo than slightly spicy, slightly sweet, tangy Slow Cooker Mexican Style Honey Lime Chicken I don’t know what it is…

 If you saw my last two posts, you probably knew something with a bit of barbecue flair was coming up.
 The Sweet Heat Rub and the Honey Chipotle Barbecue Sauce were a dead give away.
 And here it is, Country Style Ribs in the Slow Cooker.
 They might look a little gnarly but that’s good down home cooking and they are absolutely delish!